RedisLabs/redislabs-docs/content/rs/administering/cluster-operations/updating-certificates.md

 These self-signed certificates are generated on the first node of each RS installation and are copied to all other nodes added to the cluster.

-When you use the default self-signed certificates, an untrusted connection notification is shown in the admin console.
+When you use the default self-signed certificates and you connect to the admin console over a web browser, you'll seen an untrusted connection notification.

-Depending on the browser you use, you can allow the connection for each session or add an exception to make the site trusted in future sessions.
+Depending on your browser, you can allow the connection for each session or add an exception to trust the certificate for all future sessions.

 {{< warning >}}
 When you update the certificates, the new certificate replaces the same certificates on all nodes in the cluster.